+Provider/Sub contractor:

-Provider/Sub contractor: Delivery location: Session date/s: Learner group/s: Intent Staff organiser Approving Mar nager : Age Range of Participants: l under 19 🔲 d over 19 🗆 mix ed ag e group External Speaker / Trainer deta nils Name: Address: Tel no: Email: Employing organisation (where applicable): Assessment , Yes No Has the speaker previous either internally or extended express views that may Speaker Code of Conduction nally, or previous be in breach of t sly been known t ю Does the proposed them risk that views/opinions breach of the Safeguard expressed by sp eakers may be ii 3.
-Has the invited Guest Speaker had an internet and social media account search in line with KCSiE 2022/2023?
-4. Has the presentation been vetted for age appropriate, harmful, inciting hatred / violence content.
-Is the presentation in lin speaker must be aware narrative is not permitte that extreme / h • nd Is the speaker aware the gather funds for any ext or 7.
-Does the speaker under to interrupt / stop the pr violation of this agreeme stand that Babin esentation at an gton have the ri ght Risk assessment If required, has a DBS check bee Have any training materials or r esources been cl hecked and vette ed?
-Has the Safeguarding and Prev ent policy been e explained?
-Declarations and Agreement Event organiser: I confirm that or -1 Event organiser: I commit that o an appropriate n sk assessment n ias be en carried ou l.
-Name: Signature: Date 2: External speaker: I confirm that I will comply wit th the External S peake er Code of Co nduct Name: Signature: Date S&amp;S Manager/DSL Approval: I above. confirm that I ha ve approved the arran ngements as s set out Name:
+Delivery location: Session date/s:

+Learner group/s: Intent

+Staff organiser Approving Manager:

+Age Range of Participants:  under 19 🔲 over 19  mixed age group

+Extern al Speaker / Trainer det ails Name: Address: Tel no: Email: Employ ying organisation (where applicable): Assess sment Yes No Has the speaker previously been barred from speaking either internally or externally, or previously been known to express views that may be in breach of the External Speaker Code of Conduct?
+2. Does the proposed theme of the event present a potential risk that views/opinions expressed by speakers may be in breach of the Safeguarding and Prevent Policy?
+3. Has the invited Guest S media account search in 4.
+Has the presentation be harmful, inciting hatred Is the presentation in line with the Prevent Duty?
+The speaker must be aware that extreme / harmful content and narrative is not permitted. d 🗆 6.
+Is the speaker aware that they are not permitted to raise or gather funds for any external organisation. or 🗌 7.
+Does the speaker under to interrupt / stop the pr violation of this agreem resentation at an ht 🗌 🗆 Risk as ssessment I. L lf requi ired, has a DBS check be en obtained?
+Have c any training materials or resources been c hecked and vetted 1? □ Has th e Safeguarding and Prev ent policy been e explained? ations and Agreement Event organiser: I confirm that an appropriate ri isk assessment ha s been carried l out.
+Name: Signature: Date: Extern al speaker: I confirm tha t I will comply wi th the External Sp eaker Code of Conduct Name: Date: S&S M above. anager/DSL Approval: confirm that I ha ve approved the c irrangements as set out Name: Date: